KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

         ![DictationScreen](dictationscreen-350.jpg)

-        This screen will automatically fade in when a dictation is started, when you use the Pro ``SwiftUI/View/keyboardDictation()`` view modifiers.

-        The view can be styled with a ``Dictation/ScreenStyle``, which can be applied with the ``SwiftUI/View/dictationScreenStyle(_:)`` view modifier.
+        This screen will automatically fade in when a dictation is started, if you use the Pro keyboard dictation view modifiers.
+It can be styled with a ``Dictation/ScreenStyle``, which can be applied with the ``SwiftUI/View/dictationScreenStyle(_:)`` view modifier.
     }

     @Tab("Dictation.BarVisualizer") {